 TeX is not an AMS product.
 See the AMS TeX Resources page for sources.

-A current working LaTeX system, dated June 1995 or later
+- A current working LaTeX system, dated December 2000 or later

 LaTeX is not an AMS product.
 See the LaTeX Project home page for information if you do not already have LaTeX.

-Important note: If you are working on a system based on a TeX Live (or MiKTeX or MacTeX) distribution later than 2005, AMS-LaTeX should already be available, and you should not have to download or install it separately.
+Important note: If you are working on a system based on a TeX Live (or MiKTeX or MacTeX) distribution later than 2005, AMS-LaTeX will be included as part of the LaTeX "required" collection, and you should not have to download or install it separately.

 What is AMS-LaTeX?

-The amscls part contains AMS "document class" files (amsart, amsbook and amsproc.cls) and a theorem package (amsthm.sty) that can be used independently.
+- The amscls part contains AMS "document class" files (amsart, amsbook and amsproc.cls) and a theorem package (amsthm.sty) that can be used independently.
 These provide the setup necessary to give a LaTeX document the general structure and appearance of an AMS article or book.

 Documentation for AMS-LaTeX

-amsmath (math features):
+- amsmath (math features):

-amscls (document classes -- amsart, amsbook, amsproc -- and theorem package):
+- amscls (document classes -- amsart, amsbook, amsproc -- and theorem package):

 This material is best understood when the source and output are examined side by side.

-amsmidx.sty -- Package for use with document classes based on amsbook.cls to produce multiple indexes.
+- amsmidx.sty -- Package for use with document classes based on amsbook.cls to produce multiple indexes.
 Instructions are in the file amsmidx.pdf.